fishjam-cloud/documentation/guide/integration/terms.md

 ### Track

-Single video or audio streamed by paritcipant.
+Single video or audio streamed by participant.
 It could be camera view, shared screen or microphone audio.
 Each participant could stream few tracks.

 ### Management Token